wozy13/hugo-academic/content/publication/example/index.md

 date: 2022-09-12T18:25:30.506Z
 url_slides: ""
 publishDate: 2022
-url_poster: "NSF_Competition_Poster_IMECE_2022.pdf"
+url_poster: NSF_Competition_Poster_IMECE_2022.pdf
 url_code: ""
 ---
 {{% callout note %}}
-Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 {{% /callout %}}

 {{% callout note %}}
-Create your slides in Markdown - click the _Slides_ button to check out the example.
+Create your slides in Markdown - click the *Slides* button to check out the example.
 {{% /callout %}}

-Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).
+Supplementary notes can be added here, including code, math, and images.